18F/handbook/pages/18f/how-18f-works/research-guidelines.md

-If you are collecting PII in the course of research, the best place to store it is in a locked-down folder on Google Drive that is only accessible to the core research team, as Google Drive is is a GSA-approved place to store PII.
+If you are collecting PII in the course of research, the best place to store it is in a locked-down folder on Google Drive that is only accessible to the core research team, as Google Drive is a GSA-approved place to store PII.
 (The only other GSA-approved software for storing PII is Salesforce, which we don't use for research).
 Raw interview notes, which may contain PII, should be stored in this folder.
 The core research team should also create a document that gives